Alignment Science Blog

 Key Findings

 We evaluated frontierAt the time of this research in Summer 2025. reasoning models (Claude Sonnet 4, o3-mini, o4-mini, Qwen3) across multiple-choice benchmarks (GPQA, MMLU), agentic coding (SWE-Bench), and safety evaluations (Model-Written Evals).
-We also train our own small models on synthetic optimization tasks, which makes the connection to LLMs as dynamical systems and optimizers explicit.
+We also train our own small models on synthetic optimization tasks.
+For all of these tasks, we are able to measure bias and variance with respect to an intended behavior (well-defined targets).

-Across all tasks and models, the longer models spend reasoning and taking actions, the more incoherent they become.
+Across all tasks and models, the longer models spend reasoning and taking actions, the more incoherent their errors become.
 This holds whether we measure reasoning tokens, agent actions, or optimizer steps.

 Incoherence vs reasoning length

-Figure 2: Incoherence increases with reasoning length across GPQA, SWE-Bench, safety evaluations, and synthetic optimization.
-Models become less predictable the more they "think."
+Figure 2: Error incoherence increases with reasoning length across GPQA, SWE-Bench, safety evaluations, and synthetic optimization.
+Model failures become less consistent across unrolls the longer they think or the more actions they take.

-How does incoherence change with model scale?
-The answer depends on task difficulty:
+How does error incoherence change with model scale?
+The answer depends on the experimental setup.

 Scale vs incoherence

-Figure 3: Larger and more intelligent systems are often more incoherent.
-For LLMs on easy tasks, scale reduces incoherence, but on hard tasks, scale does not reduce incoherence or even increases it.
+Figure 3: Larger and more intelligent systems are often more incoherent in their errors. (a) For LLMs on easy tasks, scale reduces error incoherence, but on hard tasks, scale does not reduce error incoherence or even increases it. (b) In a survey, experts subjectively judged that more intelligent AI systems were less coherent. (c) In a synthetic optimization task, more capable models made more incoherent errors.

-Finding 3: Natural "overthinking" increases incoherence more than reasoning budgets reduce it
+Finding 3: Natural "overthinking" increases incoherence in errors more than reasoning budgets reduce it

-We find that when models spontaneously reason longer on a problem (compared to their median), incoherence spikes dramatically.
-Meanwhile, deliberately increasing reasoning budgets through API settings provides only modest coherence improvements.
+We find that when models spontaneously reason longer on a problem (compared to their median), error incoherence spikes dramatically.
+Meanwhile, deliberately increasing reasoning budgets through API settings only modestly increases coherence in errors.
 The natural variation dominates.

 Aggregating multiple samples reduces variance (as expected from theory), providing a path to more coherent behavior, though this may be impractical for real-world agentic tasks where actions are irreversible.

-A key conceptual point: LLMs are dynamical systems, not optimizers.
+Large transformer models (such as LLMs) are natively dynamical systems, not optimizers.
 When a language model generates text or takes actions, it traces trajectories through a high-dimensional state space.
 It has to be trained to act as an optimizer, and trained to align with human intent.
 It's unclear which of these properties will be more robust as we scale.

 Constraining a generic dynamical system to act as a coherent optimizer is extremely difficult.
 Often the number of constraints required for monotonic progress toward a goal grows exponentially with the dimensionality of the state space.
 We shouldn't expect AI to act as coherent optimizers without considerable effort, and this difficulty doesn't automatically decrease with scale.